tahiri-lab/KNCL/data/data-pipeline/README.md

 ## Acknowledgments

-- **VertLife Project**: For providing access to phylogenetic tree data.
+- **VertLife project**: For providing access to phylogenetic tree data.
-- **Authors of the Datasets**: Please refer to the citations provided for each species group.
+- **Authors of the datasets**: Please refer to the citations provided for each species group.

 ---